Barbog/deja-website/pages/burn-etiquette.consent-and-boundaries.en.md

-Everyone has different boundaries. . . be considerate and ask.
+Everyone has different boundaries . . . be considerate and ask.
 There is no harm in asking.